South Dakota: Geography

-South Dakota is in the north-central United States, and is considered a part of the Midwest by the U.S. Census Bureau; it is also part of the Great Plains region.
+South Dakota is in the north-central United States, and is considered a part of the Midwest administrative grouping by the U.S. Census Bureau; it is also part of the Great Plains region.
 The culture, economy, and geography of western South Dakota have more in common with the West than the Midwest.
 South Dakota has a total area of 77116 sqmi, making the state the 17th largest in the Union.

 Black Elk Peak, formerly named Harney Peak, with an elevation of 7242 ft, is the state's highest point, while the shoreline of Big Stone Lake is the lowest, with an elevation of 966 ft.
 South Dakota is bordered to the north by North Dakota; to the south by Nebraska; to the east by Iowa and Minnesota; and to the west by Wyoming and Montana.
 The geographical center of the U.S. is 17 mi west of Castle Rock in Butte County.
 The North American continental pole of inaccessibility is between Allen and Kyle, 1024 mi from the nearest coastline.

 The Missouri River is the largest and longest river in the state.
 Other major South Dakota rivers include the Cheyenne, James, Big Sioux, and White Rivers.
 Eastern South Dakota has many natural lakes, mostly created by periods of glaciation.
 Additionally, dams on the Missouri River create four large reservoirs: Lake Oahe, Lake Sharpe, Lake Francis Case, and Lewis and Clark Lake.

 Regions and geology

 South Dakota can generally be divided into three regions: eastern South Dakota, western South Dakota, and the Black Hills.
 The Missouri River serves as a boundary in terms of geographic, social, and political differences between eastern and western South Dakota.
-The geography of the Black Hills, long considered sacred by Native Americans, differs from its surroundings to such an extent it can be considered separate from the rest of western South Dakota.
+The geography of the Black Hills mountains, long considered sacred by Native Americans, differs from its surroundings to such an extent it can be considered separate from the rest of western South Dakota.
 At times the Black Hills are combined with the rest of western South Dakota, and people often refer to the resulting two regions divided by the Missouri River as West River and East River.